lizard-demon/bhopblox/README.md

 - **Cross-Platform Compatibility**: Works on both desktop and mobile browsers with responsive design
 - **Immersive Canvas Rendering**: Full-screen 3D rendering (90vw × 80vh) with WebGL acceleration
 - **Generative Audio System**: Dynamic ambient music and interactive sound effects using Web Audio API
-- **Animated Sky Theme**: Beautiful floating cloud animations with gradient sky background for an immersive menu experience
+- **Animated Cyberpunk Theme**: Beautiful floating cloud animations with animated gradient background and CRT scanline effects for a futuristic gaming experience

 The game provides a complete world selection and 3D exploration experience, allowing players to discover and explore diverse voxel environments directly in their browser within Reddit posts.